CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10) chmod --reference=olleh hello sets same permissions olleh has to hello.

 11) chmod -R+X. executes permissions to all subdirectories of current directory for owner, group ownerad user, regular files are not changed.

+12) mkdir -m 751 my_dir => creates a directory called my_dir with permissions 751 in the working directory.